Florida Non-QM Loans • NMLS #303217

 WVOE / Written VOEEmployer/business letter62010%$1.5M

-Absolutely — DSCR is the most popular non-QM investor program because it qualifies on the property’s rental income, not your personal income.
-Bank statement, P&L, and asset-depletion programs also work for investment properties at slightly higher down-payment requirements.
+Absolutely.
+DSCR is the go-to for investors because it qualifies on the property’s rent, not your personal income.
+Bank statement, P&L, and asset-depletion work for investment properties too, just with a little more down.
 DSCR details →

-Yes — non-QM doesn’t have a first-time buyer restriction.
-If you’re self-employed and buying your first home, you can use bank statement, 1099, or P&L programs.
-Some non-QM programs even pair with down payment assistance, though the combinations are more limited than with conforming.
+Yes — there’s no first-time-buyer restriction.
+If you’re self-employed and buying your first place, bank statement, 1099, or P&L programs are all on the table.
+A few even pair with down payment assistance, though those combinations are tighter than on conforming loans.

-Yes — and Florida is one of the strongest markets for foreign national buying due to demand from LATAM, Europe, and Canada.
-Foreign national programs typically require 30% down, asset-based qualification (no US tax returns), and either ITIN or qualifying alternative ID.
-We close these regularly for second-home and investment property buyers.
+Yes, and Florida’s one of the strongest markets in the country for it — a ton of demand out of Latin America, Europe, and Canada.
+Plan on about 30% down, asset-based qualifying (no US tax returns), and either an ITIN or qualifying alternative ID.
+I close these regularly for second homes and investment properties.

 Keith Meredith, Florida mortgage broker and Division President at Black Rock Mortgage